yasasn86/ng5-breadcrumb/README.md

 	<router-outlet></router-outlet>

 ## BreadcrumbService
-Use the BreadcrumbService to:
-1) Add friendly names for each of your apps routes (paths)
+Add friendly names for each of your app's routes (paths).
+Can also specify regular expressions to match routes and assign a friendly name.

     breadcrumbService.addFriendlyNameForRoute('/home', 'Home Sweet Home');
+    breadcrumbService.addFriendlyNameForRoute('/home/users', 'All users');
+    breadcrumbService.addFriendlyNameForRouteRegex('/home/users/[0-9]/info', 'Information');

+Specify a callback function that will supply a name for a specific route or regex.
+This is intended to be used when a route contains path params.
+It allows you display a specific name for the given id contained in the route url.

+    breadcrumbService.addCallbackForRoute('/home/users/1', this.getNameForUser);
+    breadcrumbService.addCallbackForRouteRegex('^/home/users/[0-9]$', this.getNameForUser);

+    getNameForUser(id:string):string {
+        return 'specific name for user with id';
+    }

-2) Hide routes (paths) from the breadcrumb trail
+Hide certain routes (paths) from the breadcrumb trail using an exact url or regex.

-    breadcrumbService.hideRoute('/home/secretPath');
+    breadcrumbService.hideRoute('/home/secret');
+    breadcrumbService.hideRouteRegex('^/home/secret/[a-zA-Z]');

 ## Build